Steel edge women of the opcmia

 The Steel Edge Women of the OPCMIA is dedicated to the strategic retention and advancement of women by creating and maintaining an environment that recognizes, cultivates and utilizes the talent of its women members.
 Local 528 is dedicated to expand and create work opportunities to achieve long-term success.

 A motion was made on August 7th, 2018 at the General Membership Meeting for the formation of the Local 528 Women’s Committee.
 The motion was overwhelmingly approved.
-On November 6th, the Women’s Committee was tasked with organizing the 1st Annual Awards Banquet, which will be held at the Snoqualmie Casino on April 20, 2019.
+On November 6th, the Women’s Committee was tasked with organizing the 1st Annual Awards Banquet, which was held at the Snoqualmie Casino on April 20, 2019.

-The Women’s Committee meets on the last Monday of the month at 5pm.
+The Women’s Committee typically meets on the last Monday of the month at 5pm.
 We all bring some food to share and with a light agenda, there is plenty of time to socialize and get to know each other during the meeting.
 This group will only be successful with the participation of the women in this Local.
 I encourage all of the Local 528 women to make the commitment of supporting all of us in this typically male trade

 Danielle Green has been a member of Local 528 since April of 2000.
 Her Cement Mason brother, Richard Gregoire, was the motivator to join.
 During these hard times, she was trying to raise her 3 children while struggling to earn a living.
 She started with Larusso Concrete and then spent the next 10 years, on and off, with Mid-Mountain Contractors.

 She comes from a blue collar, construction family with four generations of union workers.
 Danielle’s Grandmother was a Rosie, her Dad a Cement Mason and her Mom a welder.
 Her son is a union operator.
 She has held a Foreman position at several different companies including Mortenson.
 Danielle is active with the Local and currently holds an Executive Board position.